[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ next ]

 We present several examples of transforming PDF files using the

-, a powerful and simple application to work with
+program pdftk, a powerful and simple application to work with

 PDF files.

 Removing pages.
-If we have a file named text.pdf
+If we have a file named text.pdf with ten pages,

 the following commands transform the file removing certain pages and saving the

-transformed output in file out_text.pdf
+transformed output in file out_text.pdf:

 Remove first two pages: